theca11/multi-obs-controller/README.md

 **> I'm using your plugin and I love it!
 How can I show appreciation?**

-You can rate the plugin in the [Stream Deck store](https://apps.elgato.com/plugins/dev.theca11.multiobs) and stop by Discord to share your love.
-If you want to support the project financially, you can [buy me a coffee](https://ko-fi.com/the_ca11).
+You can stop by Discord to share your love, and if you want to support the project financially you can [buy me a coffee](https://ko-fi.com/the_ca11).

 ---